 The climate on our planet has always been variable due to natural cycles.
 They occurred over thousands of years, allowing ecosystems to adapt.
-What makes human-induced climate disruption so dangerous is the speed at which it occurs.
+What makes human-induced climate breakdown so dangerous is the speed at which it occurs.
 The main cause are CO2 emissions, a waste product of our fossil-based energy system that we have been dumping in the atmosphere since the start of the industrial revolution.
 Other major contributing factors are deforestation and methane emissions from our livestock.
-The international scientific community is 100% settled on this, contrary to what one might read in certain media.
+The international scientific community is not 97% but actually 100% settled on this, contrary to what one might read in certain media.

 As climate is affected by so many factors, the sustainable solutions we look for span a wide range of topics.
 They include initiatives that increase awareness, trigger policy change, stimulate the use of renewable energy, keep fossil fuels in the ground, sequester carbon, contribute to reforestation, change nutrition habits, reduce methane emissions, and – perhaps surprisingly – stimulate alternative monetary systems.

 See below the specific climate solution we visited.
 Note that many other sustainable solutions have climate component, too.